BalineniDeviprasad/MATHMATICAL-FUNCTIONAL-CALCULATOR/README.md

 does NOT follow order of operations and calculates the result in the order in which the entries were made.
 In this case, you will not get a correct answer so you will have to adjust how you enter the values.

+Any Dougts regarding the Project contact me through the mail :  deviprasad9528@gmail.com